 It still bugged me to no end.
 One day I was about revisiting my idea of paint when it occurred to me that I had read about DIY-ers painting their old vinyl flooring.
 Hmmm.
 Well, if you can paint old vinyl, why not laminate????

-I ran to my local Lowe’s Home Improvement and purchased special primer and floor paint that would adhere to the laminate.
+I ran to my local Home Improvement and purchased special primer paint that would adhere to the laminate.
 I chose water based paint.
 Oil based paint takes forever to dry and it has a strong smell.
 Closing off our kitchen and not being able to use it for days was not an option.
 It was hard enough trying to keep everyone out while the water based paint dried!
-These are the two paints you will need:

-On the first day of the project I moved everything out of the rooms and prepped the floor for painting the floor.
-I started with the primer.
+On the first day of the project I moved everything out of the rooms and prepped the floor for painting the floor, then started with a coat of primer.

 I let the paint dry for a few hours, with portable fans scattered everywhere, hoping it would be dry enough to tip toe in to make dinner.
 It was dry in time thank goodness!
 Afraid of the dogs and kids running across the newly primed floor before it had completely cured, I laid old bed sheets all over the floor.
 We stayed out of the room as much as possible.

 On day two I began my day by removing the sheets and giving the primed floor a quick sweeping to make sure no dog hair ended up in my paint.
 Then I began cutting in around the edges with the floor paint.

 After I was finished with the floor paint tinted to a delicious chocolate brown my floor looked like this….

 This time I had the fans running for hours and when it came time to sneak in and make dinner the floors still felt slightly tacky.
 YIKES.
 It was rainy and humid outside but I had the heat on to keep the humidity out as much as possible.
 I placed the bed sheets back down on the floor and hoped for the best.